No one web project is like another, but there are a few common touchstones that you should consider at the start of your project.

 Touchstone 2 - Build your content strategy around your users' needs.

-A content strategy helps you to deliver useful and usable content and services to your audience - short and long-term.
+A content strategy helps you to deliver useful, usable content and services to your audience - in both the short and long-term.

 - What is your content about, who reads it, and why?